hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/05_Convenience_API_to_Implement_a_Processor/00_AbstractProcessor.md

 way to access inbound edges beyond ordinal 4, but such cases are very rare in practice.

-A major complication arises from the requirement to observe the outbox limits during a single processing step.
-If the processor emits many items per step, the loop doing this must support being suspended at any point and resumed later.
-This need arises in two typical cases:
+A major complication arises from the fact that the outbox has limited capacity and can refuse an item at any time.
+The processor must be implemented to expect this, and when it happens it must save its state and return from the current invocation.
+Things get especially tricky when there are several items to emit, such as:

 - when a single input item maps to many output items,
 - when the processor performs an accumulating operation and emits its